SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

 \cite{2016MNRAS.459..820T} discarded this source (Table\,\ref{tab:J1632}) as a CSO candidate, but they still propose it as SMBHB candidate.
-The source has a photometric redshift of $z=1.08\,{\pm}\,0.08$ (DESI DR8) and an r-band magnitude of 23.70 in the BROS catalog.
-The linear distance between components is $\sim$91\,pc.
+The source has a photometric redshift of $z=1.081\,{\pm}\,0.082$ (DES DR8) and an r-band magnitude of 23.70 in the BROS catalogue.
+The linear distance between components is $\sim$\,91\,pc.
 Since we did not obtain new data for this source, we cannot make any more definitive statements at this point.
 Because of the lack of multi-epoch observations, we can also not rule out the source as a milli-lens yet.
 Analysing more archival data and proposing for new observations should provide more clarity.

-\subsection{J1653+3503 (1652+351)}
+\subsubsection{J1653+3503 (1652+351)}

-This source (Table\,\ref{tab:J1632}) has been discarded as both CSO and SMBHB candidate \citep{2016MNRAS.459..820T}.
+This source (Table\,\ref{tab:J1653}) has been discarded as both CSO and SMBHB candidate \citep{2016MNRAS.459..820T}.
 It has an optical counterpart in SDSS with 22.85 r-band magnitude and photometric redshift $z=0.81\,{\pm}\,0.10$.
-The linear distance between components is $\sim$78\,pc.
+The linear distance between components is $\sim$\,78\,pc.
 As for J1632+3547, we did not obtain any data from follow-up observations and cannot discard this source as a milli-lens.
 A deeper analysis of archival data and new observations will constrain the nature of this source.

-\subsection{J1721+5207 (1720+521)}
+\subsubsection{J1721+5207 (1720+521)}

-This source (Fig.~\ref{fig:J1721}) has an optical counterpart in DESI DR8 with photometric redshift $z=1.30\,{\pm}\,0.23$.
+This source (Fig.~\ref{fig:J1721}) has an optical counterpart in DES DR8 with photometric redshift $z=1.302\,{\pm}\,0.229$.
 It has a steep integrated spectrum at frequencies around 1\,GHz \citep{2014ApJS..213....3M}, which continues to steepen at higher frequencies, as is confirmed by our data.
-We rejected this source as milli-lens because of its high SBR of 12.47 for our new EVN data, as well as the too different spectra.
-At the given redshift, the linear distance between components is $\sim$408\,pc.
+We rejected this source as milli-lens because of its high SBR of 12.47 for our new EVN data, as well as the spectral indices differing by 0.64 in the 2014 epoch, above our threshold.
+At the given redshift, the linear distance between components is $\sim$\,408\,pc.
 The variability is within 7\,\%/yr, making this source a good CSO candidate.

-\subsection{J1805-0438 (1802-046)}
+\subsubsection{J1805-0438 (1802-046)}